tox-dev/tox/docs/config.rst

 Jenkins override
 ++++++++++++++++

-It is possible to override global settings inside a Jenkins_ instance ( detection is by checking for existence of the ``JENKINS_URL`` environment variable) by using the ``tox:jenkins`` section:
+It is possible to override global settings inside a Jenkins_ instance (detection is done by checking for existence of the ``JENKINS_URL`` environment variable) by using the ``tox:jenkins`` section:

 .. code-block:: ini